takuti/takuti.me/_content/note/parallel-vs-concurrent.md

 ---
-title: "Parallel Programming vs. Concurrent Programming"
+date: 2017-02-25
 lang: en
-date: 2017-02-25
+recommendations: [/note/mlss-kyoto-2015/, /note/new-year-resolution-2017/, /note/flurs/]
+title: Parallel Programming vs. Concurrent Programming
 ---

 What is the difference between **parallel programming** and **concurrent programming**?
 There is a lot of definitions in the literature.